Back to Search Results

-Dr. Sepulveda’s clinical practice focus is to provide pathology diagnosis of digestive, pancreatic and biliary tract diseases with integration of molecular testing for personalized cancer therapies (link to diagnostic pathology services at GW Department of Pathology).
+Dr. Sepulveda’s clinical practice focus is to provide pathology diagnosis of digestive, pancreatic and biliary tract diseases with integration of molecular testing for personalized cancer therapies.

 Dr. Sepulveda and her team provide diagnostic services for molecular pathology: mutation reports from Next Generation Sequencing gene panels, microsatellite instability, DNA mismatch repair IHC, PDL1 scores, HER2 amplification by CISH and other tests (link to genomic and molecular pathology diagnostic services at GW Department of Pathology).

-The Sepulveda research laboratory is located in the George Washington University Cancer Center.
-Our studies are centered primarily in digestive organ cancers (esophagus, stomach, colorectum, biliary tract and pancreas), toward discoveries of underlying molecular mechanisms, biomarkers for cancer risk, prediction of response to therapies and of inherited cancers.
+The Sepulveda's Research Laboratory is located in the George Washington University Cancer Center.
+Studies are centered primarily in digestive organ cancers (esophagus, stomach, colorectum, biliary tract and pancreas), toward discoveries of underlying molecular mechanisms, biomarkers for cancer risk, prediction of response to therapies and of inherited cancers.